Lets talk about your sexual health

 Sessions are 50 minutes and usually happen once a week.
 Unlike with

 general couple therapy, I will be able to see you and your partner/s

-individually in separate sessions, as well as seeing you together, and I
+individually in separate sessions, as well as seeing you together.

 Besides social or psychological influences relating to your sexual health,